-A classically styled, Pegau is one of very few Châteauneuf addresses that is on our radar year after year.
-The 2017s are going to need some time to wind down in the cellar as they are powerful and wonderfully structured wines.
-60+ year old vines, whole cluster fermentation in cement vats, and aged in foudre.
-Very traditional, great vintage, and US low pricing; it’s hard to go wrong here.
+A classically styled, Pegau is one of very few Châteauneuf addresses that are on our radar year after year.
+The 2017s will need some time to wind down in the cellar as they are powerful and wonderfully structured wines.
+60+-year-old vines, whole cluster fermentation in cement vats, and aged in foudre.
+Very traditional, excellent vintage, and US low pricing; it’s hard to go wrong here.

 Wine Advocate (Joe Czerwinski) 94-96 points!
 "The 2017 Châteauneuf du Pape Cuvée Réservée hits the standard assemblage: 80% Grenache, 6% Syrah, 4% Mourvèdre and 10% "others."
 Still in cask at the time of my visit, it has expressive floral and garrigue notes, plus hints of star anise layered over a base of black cherries.
 Full-bodied, deep and rich, this looks like a vintage to set aside for a while, with at least 15 years of longevity ahead of it."